dmitrirussu/fabricjs.SvgAnimation.class/README.md

 Important:
 ===
-	- Vectorial SVG - canvas animation
+	- Vectorial SVG - Canvas animation

 Example of using: